 - Integrate your VRSP with payroll

-Choose your group benefits plan
+Choose your group retirement plan

 Speak to your Manulife representative to discuss group benefit plan options to help meet your business needs.